DanChaltiel/autoimport/README.md

 As I couldn't find any standardized guideline about the right order of `roxygen2` tags, `autoimport` puts them:

--   in place of the first @importFrom tag if there is one
+-   in place of the first `@importFrom` tag if there is one
--   **WIP:** just before examples if there are some
 -   just before the function call otherwise